DHRI-Curriculum/intro-python-workshop/sections/loops.md

 ## Advanced Challenge

 First, ignore this challenge because it's too hard.
-Next, look up a new concept—"string formatting"—on Google and use it to write a loop that gives the following output:
+Next, look up a new concept—"f-string" (a formatting technique for strings)—on Google and use it to write a loop that gives the following output:

 ```
 The square of 2 is 4.